Modified Stenvers view

 - integrity, positioning, and depth of insertion of the electrodes 3

 - and is used as a baseline 1

-The obliquity of the beam positions it in the plane of the superior semi-circular canal.
+The obliquity of the beam positions it in the plane of the superior semicircular canal.
 In a normally positioned cochlear implant (see images), the electrodes should be medial to the cochleostomy, which is approximated by a line drawn downward vertically through the superior semicircular canal 2.
-The more electrodes in the cochlear the better.
+The more electrodes in the cochlea the better.
 For the best hearing outcomes, a minimum of 15 intra-cochlear electrodes is required 3.